dymzfp/React-Native-Simple-Note/README.md

 # React Native Simple Note

-Here is my new repository which builded with React Native Framework for making the User Interface in JavaScript syntax, see my previous repository about [ExpressJS - Simple Note App RESTful API](https://github.com/andreferi3/ExpressJS-Simple-Note-App-RESTful-API/) for the backend side and making API.

 ### What is React Native ?
 React Native is an open-source mobile application framework created by Facebook.
 It is used to develop applications for Mobile by enabling developers to use React along with native platform capabilities. [[1]](https://en.wikipedia.org/wiki/React_Native)